-This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-proposal may not exceed three pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+- Include a list of all known senior/key personnel at the applicant institution and all team member institutions on the cover page. - This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research. - The description of the proposed research may not exceed three pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
 The body text font must not be smaller than 11-point.
 Figures and references, if included, must fit within the three-page limit.